AkuraDiary/sigma_ciphers_cryptograms/README.md

 - ### 🥜 add Nuke

 ## Contributing 🍪
 ### if you want to contribute into this project, i would be so happy, check how to contribute [here](https://github.com/AkuraDiary/sigma-ciphers-cryptograms/blob/main/CONTRIBUTING.md)

-> It's so simple, until it's not and that's good, i guess
+> especially if you could help to remove "spaghetti code" and boilerplate you are very welcomed to contribute

 ## here's my gravity falls [refference](https://gravityfalls.fandom.com/wiki/List_of_cryptograms/Episodes)
+`"It's so simple, until it's not and that's good, i guess"`

 and also, this is my first project with github copilot 😸